kjwtang/climate-teams-mark-jiawen/assignment/climate.md

     ## 10  1889          -0.1              -0.25
     ## # ℹ 132 more rows

-## plotting trend in global mean temperatures over time
+## Plotting trend in global mean temperatures over time

-There is a annual variation in the temperature mean, but the trend is increasing after 1920 and with a stronger signal after 1960.
-It indicates the temperature is increase compare to average.
+There is an annual variation in the temperature mean, but the trend is increasing after 1920 and with a stronger signal after 1960.
+It indicates the temperature is increased compared to average.

 ``` r
 ggplot(climate, aes(x = year, y = annual_average)) + geom_line()